ki-preclinical-imaging-and-testing/science_data_kit/project/roadmap_index.md

 ## Project Direction

 The Science Data Kit has evolved into a comprehensive tool for data analysis and visualization.
-All planned phases have been completed, resulting in a robust platform with extensive capabilities.
+With the completion of the first three development phases, the platform has established robust capabilities.
+Phase 4 is now underway to further enhance the platform's maintainability, performance, and user experience.

 ### Current Capabilities